Sometimes you think everything’s been taken care of.

 Jeremy moved to where the school resource officer was standing.

 “Excuse me, I know who that guy is on the floor.
 His name is Leonard Rivers and he’s a real asshole.
 He’s supposed to be in jail.
 He attacked me last night and the Walnut Creek police arrested him.
-Sean told me,” Jeremy pointed across the table at Sean, “that Leo was yelling that he wanted to know where I was.”
+Sean told me,” Jeremy pointed across the cafeteria at Sean, “that Leo was yelling that he wanted to know where I was.”

 “And who are you?” the police resource officer asked.